A Meshfree Method for Eigenvalues of Differential Operators on Surfaces, Including Steklov Problems: Analysis

-In the case that it is known that a solution to (\ref{eq:fullpde}) exists and can be extended to a function $u\in\H$, boundedness of $\norm{u^{\b{\tilde{N}}}}_{\H}$ is guaranteed (since $u$ is feasible).
-This implies that $u^{\b{\tilde{N}}}$ will converge in $\H$ as $\tilde{N}\to\infty$ to some solution $u^{\b{\infty}}$ to (\ref{eq:fullpde}).
+In the case that it is known that a solution to (\ref{eq:problemmain}) exists and can be extended to a function $u\in\H$, boundedness of $\norm{u^{\b{\tilde{N}}}}_{\H}$ is guaranteed (since $u$ is feasible).
+This implies that $u^{\b{\tilde{N}}}$ will converge in $\H$ as $\tilde{N}\to\infty$ to some solution $u^{\b{\infty}}$ to (\ref{eq:problemmain}).
 The solution $u^{\b{\infty}}$ may or may not be equal to $u$, since the extension from a solution of the PDE to $\H$ may not be unique, and the PDE may have multiple solutions on its domain.
 This is noteworthy because it implies convergence of $u^{\b{\tilde{N}}}$ to a single, norm-minimizing solution $u^{\b{\infty}}$, even in cases where there are multiple solutions to the PDE.
+Also note that when a solution to (\ref{eq:problemmain}) exists, a result in Banach spaces, rather than just Hilbert spaces, shows that $\G^{\b k}u^{\b{\tilde{N}}}\to g^{\b k}$ pointwise (see Theorem 7.1 of \cite{chand18}); Proposition \ref{prop:Let--be} expands on this result in Hilbert spaces by noting that boundedness of $\norm{u^{\b{\tilde{N}}}}_\H$ implies the existence of a solution $u^{\b{\infty}}$ to (\ref{eq:problemmain}), and that $u^{\b{\tilde{N}}}\to u^{\b \infty}$ in the $\H$-norm.